 Seek: Locate a hidden ship.
 The success number must equal the Stealth number of the hidden ship.
+Seek can also be used on an airship to see objects in a number of flight hexes equal to the success roll.

 Fly: Flying is the heart of the game, and thus has many additional special rules (see Flying your Airship).
 In summary, a player lays down Navigation tiles and adds up the total of all the numbers on those titles.
 In order for the flying action to succeed, the number of successes must equal or exceed this total.